-- (4) The Board shall consider each application for the transfer of a licence and may refuse or grant the application. - (5) The Board shall not grant such an application- - (a) unless the prospective holder concerned- - (i) is of good character and is otherwise fit and proper to be issued a licence in terms of this Act; and - (ii) is not disqualified in terms of this Act; or - (b) if the possibility exists that the granting of the application may cause a harmful monopolistic condition to arise or be aggravated in the liquor trade or a branch thereof. - (6) Upon granting an application for the transfer of a licence the Board shall issue a licence to the transferee who then becomes the licensee, with all rights and obligations of a licensee in terms of this Act.
+(4) The Board shall consider each application for the transfer of a licence and may refuse or grant the application.

-(7) The provisions of section 32 shall also apply in respect of prospective licence holders.
+- (5) The Board shall not grant such an application- - (a) unless the prospective holder concerned- - (i) is of good character and is otherwise fit and proper to be issued a licence in terms of this Act; and - (ii) is not disqualified in terms of this Act; or - (b) if the possibility exists that the granting of the application may cause a harmful monopolistic condition to arise or be aggravated in the liquor trade or a branch thereof. - (6) Upon granting an application for the transfer of a licence the Board shall issue a licence to the transferee who then becomes the licensee, with all rights and obligations of a licensee in terms of this Act. - [subsection (6) substituted by section 13 of Act 9 of 2003] - (7) The provisions of section 32 shall also apply in respect of prospective licence holders.